 Kanban is team structure neutral, which means that it can work with any typical team structure.
 However the creation of a cross-functional team is one of the first process improvements most organizations make to remove bottlenecks.
 Cross-functional teams reduce the amount of partially done work that has to wait for a specialist or has to be transferred to another team to be completed.
 This is important because delayed work results in delayed feedback, delayed feedback increases the potential for rework.
-Implementing Kanban before making what seems to be a slam dunk makes sure that the change when made, is made correctly.

 One of major benefits of implementing a Kanban approach is to reduce cycle time between beginning work on a feature and getting feedback.
-This reduces all sorts of possibilities.
 Faster cycle times reduce the possibility of changed minds, feature drift or scope creep and external events intervening to delay delivery.
 In the Daily Process Thoughts, Kanban: Getting Started, I advised you to begin your implementation of Kanban by mapping your process and then using that process unchanged with a Kanban approach.
 Executing the process provides performance data and visually alerts the team to real bottlenecks rather than anticipated bottlenecks.
 When mapping the process, it would be easy to decide to immediately implement a cross-functional team, and then guess at the composition of skills and capabilities that would be required.
 The problem is that it is very easy to be wrong.
 Just check out the Freakonomics Podcast’s The Folly of Prediction episode, which strongly suggests that humans are poor predictors of the future.
 Wait until you have data.

 In order to create a cross-functional team, use the performance data your team generates from the type of work your projects call for and the bottlenecks that are actually encountered.
 As the team attacks the bottlenecks it will be much easier to determine the skills or capabilities the team needs to improve the flow the work towards completion.